Perinatal Trauma and Loss Care Service

 Assessment appointment

-An assessment will then be booked, with the aim of completing this within 28 days of booking.
-This appointment helps the team understand your needs and the type of support that will be most helpful.
+This initial appointment helps the team understand your needs and the type of support that will be most helpful.

 Waiting list and support options

 After assessment, you will be placed on the service waiting list.
-Some individuals may also be offered Peer Support while waiting to begin psychological therapy.
+The wait time varies based on demand and capacity.
+Some individuals may be offered Peer Support or Midwifery input whilst waiting to begin psychological therapy.

 Therapy